WitchapolInaksorn/WitchapolInaksorn.github.io/README.md

 </center>
 - My name is Witchapol Inaksorn
 - You can call me Owen
-- Studying in Computer Science in 3rd at Kasetsart University Sriracha Campus
+- Studying in Computer Science at Kasetsart University Sriracha Campus
 - My nisit Id : 6530250476 Section : 870